DizkoDan/cyberjunx-chirpy-test/_posts/2009-05-21-you-know-what-time-is-it-lake.md

 ---
 id: 958
 title: 'You know what time is it?
-Lake...'
+Lake'
 date: '2009-05-21T20:37:49-04:00'
 author: DizkoDan
 layout: post